About the Rural Health Research Gateway

 We provide easy and timely access to research and findings of the FORHP-funded Rural Health Research Centers, 1997-present.
 Our goal is to help move new research findings of the Rural Health Research Centers to various end users as quickly and efficiently as possible.
 This site can be used to find:

-- Completed rural health research products and journal articles;
+- Completed rural health research publications

-- Information about the research centers;
+- Information about the research centers

-- Information about individual researchers; and,
+- Information about individual researchers

 - Current research center projects